Victoria Park, Auckland: Sports clubs

+Features

 On the north side of the park was constructed a caretakers residence designed as an Arts & Crafts cottage (also recently restored as a cafe), a cricket pavilion (rebuilt in the 1990s) and a band rotunda (demolished before the Second War).
 As well as being home to cricket and rugby clubs, newer activities have found a place in the park; jogging for example.
 In the 1990s a skateboard park was created along with a petanque court.

 On the south side space was also found a line of small commercial buildings facing towards the Municipal Incinerator (opened 1905).
-Next to these was built a Free Kindergarten - paid for by Sir John Logan Campbell, a former Mayor of Auckland; this building is the only survivor of the line of buildings which stood on the southern edge of the park and has been recently restored.
+Next to these was built a Free Kindergarten – paid for by Sir John Logan Campbell, a former Mayor of Auckland; this building is the only survivor of the line of buildings which stood on the southern edge of the park and has been recently restored.
 Not far from the Kindergarten was created a playground for smaller children in 1912.
 The original equipment was imported from America and paid for by John Court the proprietor of a well known Queen Street department store.
 This facility has been recently renovated with up-to date modern equipment.

-At the beginning of the 20th century this was an extremely insalubrious area; to the west was located the Auckland Gas Company with its gas holders, to the south the Municipal Rubbish Incinerator and the Municipal Abattoir, to the east, several timber yards, shipyards, foundries, tanneries and a paper mill.
-All of these industries produced noise and pollution, releasing toxic fumes, dust and dangerous chemicals & acids into the air and water.
-On the reclaimed land north of the park created in the 1920s were more sources of pollution.
-Here were located fish processing plants, more timber and ship yards, the Oil Storage Depots and Dangerous Goods Stores on Wynyard Wharf.

-Moreover, the earth used to fill in the bay to create the park was not clean.
-Although it is unlikely it ever included much night soil (human excrement) the ground was created using builders spoil from construction sites throughout the city along with much unidentifiable 'rubbish', probably including many fragments of lead paint.
-Over the years this material has undoubtedly been inundated with leakage of chemicals from the adjacent industries; arsenic and cyanide from the timber yards for example.
-This means the ground soil of the park (ironically intended as a healthy place and a refuge from the surrounding noise and pollution) is itself contaminated.
-To mitigate this the playground was recently reconstructed over an impermeable layer to stop emissions of toxic gasses from the ground.